 Let’s take a look at some correct examples.

 A photographer uses Lightroom to ingest the photos from his memory card onto the internal drive of his computer.
-Once the ingest has been completed, they copy that folder of photos manually onto an external USB drive.
-This photographer uses Backblaze to create a cloud backup of the entire contents if his computer’s internal drive.
+Once the ingest has been completed, they copy that folder of images manually onto an external USB drive.
+This photographer uses Backblaze to create a cloud backup of the entire contents of his computer’s internal drive.

 This is a 3-2-1 backup strategy.
-The photos eventually exist in three places: Internal drive, external USB drive and on the Backblaze cloud.
-The photos are on two different local devices: Internal computer drive, and external USB drive.
+The photos eventually exist in three places: Internal drive, external USB drive, and Backblaze cloud.
+The images are on two different local devices: An internal computer drive, an external USB drive.
 The third copy is offsite in the Backblaze cloud.

 Room for improvement?
 Yes!

-In the example I have described, the photographer is manually copying the photos onto the extrrnal USB drive to create his second copy.
+The photographer manually copies the photos onto the external USB drive to create his second copy in the example I described.
 If they forgot to do that, they would put their photos at risk.
 It’s much better to automate that step in the process using software such as Carbon Copy Cloner.

-A photographer uses Photo Mechanic to download his photos onto an external Thunderbolt drive that’s attached to his computer.
-At night, Carbon Copy Cloner examines this primary Thunderbolt drive and compares its contents to a second external USB drive.
+A photographer uses Photo Mechanic to download his photos onto an external Thunderbolt drive attached to his computer.
+Carbon Copy Cloner examines this primary Thunderbolt drive and compares its contents to a second external USB drive at night.
 It then copies all new files onto the USB drive.
 The photographer uses Backblaze to sync the contents of the external Thunderbolt drive to the cloud.

 This is a 3-2-1 backup strategy.
-The photos exist in three places: On the Thunderbolt drive, on the USB drive and on the Backblaze cloud.
-They exist in two different local locations: The Thnderbolt drive and the USB drive.
+The photos exist in three places: On the Thunderbolt drive, USB drive and the Backblaze cloud.
+They exist in two different local locations: The Thunderbolt drive and the USB drive.
 The third copy is offsite in the Backblaze cloud.

 Room for improvement?
 Depends…

-Cloud backup is a fine way to ensure you have an offsite copy of your files, as long as your internet has a fast enough connection to avoid a bottleneck.
+Cloud backup is an acceptable way to ensure you have an offsite copy of your files, as long as your internet has a fast enough connection to avoid a bottleneck.
 If you shoot photos faster than they can be uploaded to the cloud, you have a problem.
-Some monitoring of the Backblaze upload queue would be necessary until you are confident that it can keep up.
+Monitoring the Backblaze upload queue would be necessary until you are confident that it can keep up.